xupgit/awslabs/Creating_AFI.md

 # Creating AFI Image after Building Full System

-This document guides you through the steps involved in creating an AFI which can be run AWS EC2 F1 instance to verify the deign works in hardware.
+This document guides you through the steps involved in creating an AFI which can be run AWS EC2 F1 instance to verify the design works in hardware.
 It assumes that a full system is built which consists of an host application and xclbin.

 ### Create an Amazon FPGA Image (AFI)